dxy-katzchen/CourseManager-client/README.md

 # 🎓 Front-end of Course Manager

 This is the front-end part of the **Course Manager** system.
 View the back-end part [here](https://github.com/dxy-katzchen/CourseManager-Server).

+☁️ The project is deployed on AWS EC2.
+You can access the live site [here](https://courseManager.sabinalovecat.com).

+## 📖 Introduction

 `CourseManager` is an Instructional Management System (IMS) that enables managing school activities like course enrollment, grade management, and viewing information for students, teachers, and administrators.

 ## 🌟 Functionality